KyleRicardo/VSCode-Vue-ESLint-Prettier-Config/README.md

 - ESLint - for linting
 - Prettier - for general code formatting
 - Manta's Stylus Supremacy - for formatting stylus

+### vue-cli config option

+When choosing `Pick a linter/formatter config`， it is recommended that we use the `ESLint + Standard config` option, this can save us a lot of time.
+The reason why we don't choose other options is `Airbnb` often goes with React.js, not Vue.js, and `Prettier` will make things very complex.

+In a word, choosing **STANDARD** config will make your life much easier.

 ### vscode workspace settings.json